 You'll notice that I promote this program around my blog as my recommended go-to learn Thai resource.
 The reason for that is that it's simply the best there is.

 In this review, I'll give you a comprehensive overview of what to expect from the tools and materials provided with your free account, and those you'll get when you take up a paid subscription.

 My Personal Learning Experience

-I think the reason for this was because with the program I could study as and when I wanted, while in the evening school classes I was often too tired to really focus on what the teacher was saying.
+I think the reason for this was because the program enabled me to study as and when I wanted, as opposed to the evening school classes In which I was often too tired to focus on what the teacher was saying.

 That being said, I did go back to school because I enjoyed the social interaction of the classroom and meeting new people.
 I met a couple of great friends there whom I have stayed in touch with.